Infineon/mtb-example-wlan-offloads/README.md

 - Wi-Fi Packet Filter Offload
 - Wi-Fi TCP keepalive Offload

-This document focuses on Wi-Fi TCP keepalive Offload.
+This document focuses on Wi-Fi TCP keepalive offload.
 This feature offloads the TCP keepalive functionality to the WLAN device, allowing the host MCU to enter sleep and deep sleep states, thus reducing the overall system power consumption.

 The WLAN firmware takes care of sending and receiving TCP keepalive packets with the TCP server (a different machine or a PC running TCP server that listens for incoming TCP connection).